Reconciliation

 Principles

-We put a high value on how we engage with existing and potential partners.
+We place a high value on how we engage with existing and potential partners.
 We aim to co-create a respectful path to build relationships, whether the outcome is funding or not.

 Our guiding principles in how we meet potential partners, assess a project, initiate a partnership or build relationships are: